MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks/secure-baseline-aks-content.md

 #### Local accounts

 AKS supports native [Kubernetes user authentication](https://kubernetes.io/docs/reference/access-authn-authz/authentication/#users-in-kubernetes).
-Cluster access via this method is not suggested for user access.
-This method is certificate-based and it's performed external to your primary identity provider; making centralized user access control and governance difficult.
+User access access to clusters using this method is not suggested.
+It is certificate-based and is performed external to your primary identity provider; making centralized user access control and governance difficult.
 Always manage access to your cluster via Azure Active Directory, and configure your cluster to explicitly disable local account access.

 In this reference implementation, access via local cluster accounts is explicitly disabled when the cluster is deployed.